phenotypic/Enigma-Simulator/README.md

 python3 main.py
 ```

 The `main.py` script provides an interface for both the Enigma machine simulator and the cryptanalysis tool.
-When you run `main.py`, you can choose to either simulate an Enigma machine or perform cryptanalysis on an Enigma-encrypted message.

-#### Enigma Machine Simulator

-For the Enigma machine simulator, you can customise:
-- Rotors
-- Rotor positions
-- Ring settings
-- Reflector
-- Plugboard connections

-#### Cryptanalysis Tool

-For the cryptanalysis tool, you can customise:
-- Rotors (cracking Enigma with rotors I-V or I-VIII; 4-rotor Enigma machines are not supported yet)
-- Reflector
-- Top N (the number of top rotor and rotor position combinations considered for finding the best ring settings; default is 1000)
-- Max Pairs (the maximum number of plugboard pairs considered during cracking; default is 10)

 ### Importing the Simulator